altair2503/WaitForMe/README.md

       pubspec.lock
       pubspec.yaml
 ㅤ
-You can also import our project using the `git clone` command.
+You can also clone our project using the `git clone` command.
 To do this, you need to go to the command prompt and specify the path to the folder where you will import the project.

 Next you will need to enter the following: